Learn to Hunt

 Brook Trout are easily recognized and distinguished from other trout by vivid white lines on the front or leading edge of the lower fins, and the top portion or back is covered with light wormy streaks or mottlings on a darker background called vermiculations.
 The dorsal fin has ten rays and is also strongly mottled.
 The vomer is trough-shaped, with the teeth restricted to the front portion.
 Brook trout feel soft to the touch because of the very small scales that cover the entire body.
 About 230 scales are along the lateral line, and they are more deeply embedded than other trout in the genus Salmo.

-Native to Iowa; originally found in abundance in most spring-fed streams of northeastern Iowa, although some fishery investigators believe they were restricted to the Upper Iowa River drainage.
+Native to Iowa; originally abundant in most spring-fed streams of northeastern Iowa, although some fishery investigators believe they were restricted to the Upper Iowa River drainage.
 Confirmation of the original distribution is difficult because early explorers referred only to the fish as "mountain" or "stream" trout, without looking for identifying characteristics.
 Natural reproduction of Brook Trout is presently limited to only a few streams.

 Fish, small crayfish, or even snails, but insects, both terrestrial and aquatic, generally make up the bulk of their diet.
 In streams with watercress, brookies feed heavily on scuds, which are small amphipods often found in abundance near springs.